-University-sponsored athletic or artistic obligation at the varsity/ provincial/national level ACORN Absence Declaration A note from a university staff member (advisor, coach, residence staff, etc.) who can substantiate the obligation, sent directly to the course email 10 BUSINESS DAYS IN ADVANCE of the missed deadline Disability-related reasons for students registered with AccessAbility Services For missed TERM TESTS, - Contact your AccessAbility consultant and have them write to the course email detailing the accommodations needed.
-For missed ASSIGNMENTS, - If your desired accommodation is within the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" and you need 3 days), send your Accommodation Letter to the course email and specify how many days extension you are requesting. - If your desired accommodation is outside the scope of your Accommodation Letter (e.g., your letter includes "extensions of up to 7 days" but you need more time than that), contact your AccessAbility consultant and have them write to the course email detailing the accommodations needed.
+University-sponsored athletic or artistic obligation at the varsity/ provincial/national level ACORN Absence Declaration A note from a university staff member (advisor, coach, residence staff, etc.) who can substantiate the obligation, sent directly to the course email 10 BUSINESS DAYS IN ADVANCE of the missed deadline Disability-related reasons for students registered with AccessAbility Services and have them detailing the additing the addition the scope of your desired the scope of your desired and specific email and specific extension your additional and specific e AccessAbility consultant write to the course email accommodations needed.
+ENTS, accommodation is within our Accommodation ar letter includes up to 7 days" and you send your on Letter to the course cify how many days are requesting.
 PREFERABLY IN ADVANCE OF THE MISSED WORK, OR AS SOON AS POSSIBLE Academic Conflict (e.g. two midterms at the same time) Screenshot from Quercus demonstrating the conflict.
-10 BUSINESS DAYS IN ADVANCE of the missed work Religious Conflict None required
+10 BUSINESS DAYS IN ADVANCE of the missed work Religious Conflict eligious Conflict None required missed work